 - statutory shared parental leave

 - assisting with a national or international humanitarian or environmental crisis, provided you agreed to the absence for that purpose

 - taking part in legally organised industrial action

-are suspected to be engaged in terrorism or criminal activity - if you have any information that suggests the individual is engaged in this type of activity this needs to be reported to the police.
+are suspected to be engaged in terrorism or criminal activity − if you have any information that suggests the individual is engaged in this type of activity, you must report this to the police

 HR must inform UKVI of any changes in the status of the sponsored worker within 10 working days, in particular:

-any notifications received from the line manager, as detailed above
+- any notifications received from the line manager, as previously detailed

 Further information and support

-The guidelines above are an abridged version of guidelines from the UKVI
+The guidelines on this page are an abridged version of guidelines from the UKVI.

 The rules and regulations pertaining to immigration can be complex.
-If you are in any doubt about any aspect of the above, please contact the Staff Immigration Team.
+If you are in any doubt about any aspect of the above, please contact the Staff Immigration Team at email@example.com.